moka-guys/automate_demultiplex/README.md

 Two log files are written to.
 One is the 'cron job' log, recording the outcome for each run folder each time the script is run.
 If demultiplexing is initiated, a log file is created to record the stdout and stderr of bcl2fastq.

-Email notifications are sent to the Moka Guys mailing list in the event of a bcl2fastq failure.
+Alerts are sent to the Moka-Alerts slack channel in the event of a bcl2fastq failure.

 # DNA_Nexus_upload_agent.py
-This script looks for newly demultiplexed runs and initiates the upload of the run folder to DNA Nexus using the upload agent An email is sent upon completion.
+This script looks for newly demultiplexed runs and initiates the upload of the run folder to DNA Nexus using the upload agent.An email is sent upon completion.

 # automate_demultiplex_config.py
 This module contains configuration settings which are imported and used by the demultiplex.py and DNA_Nexus_upload_agent.py scripts.